dortmans/pandoc-templates/README.md

 > NB: this document is both a README and a pandoc document example.

-LaTeX produces great looking documents but no one has the time and the nerves to use it.
+[LaTeX](http://latex-project.org) produces great looking documents but no one has the time and the nerves to use it.

-We use markdown everywhere, since it's easy to write but you can get decent "client ready" documents from it.
+[Markdown](https://en.wikipedia.org/wiki/Markdown) is omnipresent but not quite easy to get decent "client ready" documents from.

-Pandoc is georgeous, yet its defaults need a little customization.

-Workflow wise, such customizations are best shared via git.
+[Pandoc](http://johnmacfarlane.net/pandoc/) is georgeous, yet its defaults need a little customization.
+Workflow wise, such customizations are best shared via [git](http://git-scm.com).

 <!--more-->